 Assuming you don’t go to one of the most expensive restaurants in town, you can still eat exceptionally well with a €250 allowance for the whole weekend.

 There are certainly variations in price, but the cost only ranges by a few dollars at different restaurants and gelaterias.
 It really comes down to quantity you consume… 4 gelato cones a day would start to add up.
 A small cup will usually only get you one flavor so plan accordingly.

 Approximate costs for the weekend: €25

 Budgeter Tip: Always drink your espresso at the bar because it costs more to sit at a table.
 Read more tips on how to drink coffee, Italian style.

 For discounts or free entry to over 45 museums and monuments, consider a Roma Pass if you are a Roman History buff and want to see multiples sites (€28 for a 48-hour pass).
 Also, on the first Sunday of every month all Italian state museums are €FREE.99!
 Of course, there are more museums in Rome than you could possibly see in a weekend.
 Luckily, many spots around the city such as the Pantheon, St Peter’s Basilica and Piazza Navona are free 365 days a year.

 So what’s the cost of a weekend in Rome?….

-On a Shoestring: Taking the bus from the airport, walking everywhere, not eating out for every meal, sleeping in a hostel and only seeing the free sights: €196 (liberal allowance of €25 for caffé and gelato included because those are luxuries you just shouldn’t have to life without)
+Budget: Taking the bus from the airport, walking everywhere, not eating out for every meal, sleeping in a hostel and only seeing the free sights: €196 (liberal allowance of €25 for caffé and gelato included because those are luxuries you just shouldn’t have to life without).

-Big Spender: Using taxis, staying at 5 star hotels and eating at the swankiest of ristortantes: €1474–€€€€€.
-Depending on how long you ran rampant in the designer shops between Via del Corso and the Spanish Steps.
+Luxury: Using taxis, staying at 5 star hotels and eating at the swankiest of ristortantes: €1474–€€€€€.
+Depending on how crazy you went at those designer shops near the Spanish Steps.